corrode/corrode.github.io/content/blog/where-rusts-safety-ends/index.md

 In April 2026, Canonical [disclosed 44 CVEs](https://discourse.ubuntu.com/t/an-update-on-rust-coreutils/80773) in uutils, the Rust reimplementation of GNU coreutils that ships by default since 25.10.
 Most of them came out of an external audit commissioned ahead of the 26.04 LTS.

-I read through the list and thought: "what a great learning opportunity!"
+I read through the list and thought that there's a lot to learn from it.

 All bugs landed in a production Rust codebase, written by people who knew what they were doing and none of them were caught by the borrow checker, [clippy lints](https://doc.rust-lang.org/stable/clippy/lints.html), or [cargo audit](https://rustsec.org/).
 That's notable.